 Terence Conran, Eco House Book

-What does the absolute perfect green building project look like to you?
+What does the absolute perfect modern, sustainable home design project look like to you?
 You may be picturing a brand-new build that starts with nothing but an empty patch of grass — after all, the greenest buildings tend to be the newest buildings, designed from the very beginning with sustainability in mind.
 But this is not typically the case — many sustainable building endeavors are based around existing structures.
 More and more architects are being hired to design new adaptations for already-existing buildings and homes.
 This growing movement to reuse buildings presents a whole new range of design challenges and opportunities.
 How can an architect make the best use of the building’s structure, while still upping the green ante?
 Old Buildings, New Designs uses a selection of case studies to contrast new construction with the old, and provides powerful insights into the challenges presented by each, as well as how to overcome them.

 Marta Serrats, 150 Best Eco House Ideas